This set of Mechanical Behaviour Problems focuses on “Tension Test and Stress Strain Curve”.

 d) Proportional limit

 Explanation: The maximum stress up to which stress is proportional to strain is known as proportional limit.
-Modulus of elasticity is ratio of stress to strain.
+Modulus of elasticity is a ratio of stress to strain.
 Hooke’s law holds good in this limit.

 10. Yield strength represents resistance against _________